Esinko/AstroneerRconClient/README.md

     // Your app code should live here.
 })

 myInstance.connect() // Connect to the server, keep this line last if possible.
-At least below all the event listenr registrations.
+At least below all the event listener registrations.
 As they may not be registered correctly, if the client is already connecting or connected.
 ```

 <br>